 For us it has always been about closing the change Value Gap - the difference between successful installation and implementation in your change projects.
 Installation is about putting the hard stuff in – the structures, the processes and software.
 But real implementation is about getting people to commit to new ways of working and changing behavior.
 And closing the Value Gap.

-None of this has changed in an Agile context – in fact, if anything, with the huge disruption caused by new technology this is more important than ever.
-In fact, 2/3rd of companies in a recent survey by McKinsey rated implementation a higher priority than 3 years ago.
+None of this has changed changes in an Agile context – in fact, if anything, with the huge disruption caused by COVID-19, and the accelerating impact it is having on what was an already rapid trend to digital transformation new technology. this is more important than ever.

-However, more traditional change management approaches to change management need to be reconsidered with the advent of Agile.
-Typically, these approaches have been centrist, with change expertise held at the center – most likely only within HR and OD functions - and resource heavy models that rely largely on a small group of change experts being supplemented by consultancy support as and when required.
-To date they have fitted with previous organisational models with varying degrees of success – in fact the McKinsey survey referenced above recorded a decline in employee commitment from 68% to 55% in the same time period.
+However, more traditional change management approaches to Change management Management need to be completely reconsidered with the advent of Agile.in the current highly disrupted business environment Typically, these approaches have been centrist, with change expertise held at the center – most likely only within HR and OD functions - and resource heavy models that rely largely on a small group of change experts being supplemented by consultancy support as and when required.
+To date they have fitted with previous organizational models with varying degrees of success – in fact the McKinsey survey referenced above recorded a decline in employee commitment from 68% to 55% in the same time period.

 For us the change in approach that is required has its’ roots Agile itself.